gbdixg/PSMDE/README.md

 A step by step process is available here: https://write-verbose.com/2023/05/24/DefenderSecurityAPI/

 ## Step2:
-Start PowerShell in the contect of an account with access to Defender information:
+Start PowerShell in the context of an account with access to Defender information i.e. a member of
-- Built in reader roles such as Global Reader or Security Reader
+- A built in reader role such as Global Reader or Security Reader
-- Privileged roles such as Global Admin, Security Opertator, Security Admin
+- A privileged role such as Global Admin, Security Opertator, Security Admin
 - A custom role with delegated access to your tenant

 ## Step3:
-Use the module...
+Use the module interactively

 ```PowerShell
 Import-Module PSMDE